 What can mortal man do to me?

 When dealing with anxiety, David turned his focus to God.
 He asked God to protect him and comfort him.
 If God is in control and He is all-powerful, how could anything or anyone else be in control?

-David trusted that just as God allowed him to defeat Goliath, God would deliver him from evil (as we pray in the “Our Father”.)
+David trusted that just as God allowed him to defeat Goliath, God would deliver him from evil.

 This is faith.